rust-lang/book/nostarch/chapter04.md

 > when you need a plate, you take one off the top.
 Adding or removing plates
 > from the middle or bottom wouldn’t work as well!
 Adding data is called
 > *pushing onto the stack*, and removing data is called *popping off the stack*.
->
 > All data stored on the stack must have a known, fixed size.
 Data with an
 > unknown size at compile time or a size that might change must be stored on
 > the heap instead.
+>
-The heap is less organized: when you put data on the heap,
+> The heap is less organized: when you put data on the heap,
 > you request a certain amount of space.
 The memory allocator finds an empty
 > spot in the heap that is big enough, marks it as being in use, and returns a
 > *pointer*, which is the address of that location.
 This process is called
 > *allocating on the heap* and is sometimes abbreviated as just *allocating*.
 > Pushing values onto the stack is not considered allocating.
 Because the
-> pointer is a known, fixed size, you can store the pointer on the stack, but
+> pointer to the heap is a known, fixed size, you can store the pointer on the stack, but
 > when you want the actual data, you must follow the pointer.
->
+Think of being
-> Think of being seated at a restaurant.
+> seated at a restaurant.
 When you enter, you state the number of
 > people in your group, and the staff finds an empty table that fits everyone
 > and leads you there.
 If someone in your group comes late, they can ask where
 > you’ve been seated to find you.